 DKIM & SPF

 Domain Key Identified Mail (DKIM) and Sender Policy Framework (SPF) ensure an email hasn’t been modified since departing the original sender and only approved servers are sending emails from a domain respectively.
-You can read more about both in our more in-depth article.
+You can read more about how both work to block spam in our more in-depth article.
 To enable each requires the press of a button.

 - Login cPanel.